terceiro/rbenv-alternatives/README.md

 ## Installation

-If you have installed rbenv from source into ~/.rbenv, just create a symcolic link to where you download this plugin inside ~/.rbenv/plugins:
+If you have installed rbenv from source into ~/.rbenv, just create a symbolic link to where you downloaded this plugin inside ~/.rbenv/plugins:

     $ mkdir ~/.rbenv/plugins
     $ ln -s /path/to/rbenv-alternatives ~/.rbenv/plugins